Updated: Nov 20, 2020

 These isolation days during the COVID-19 pandemic are necessary but tough.
 In order to support one of our communities, Andalusia Speech is partnering with Mommy Connections to host a free webinars for Speech and Language Milestones for infants aged 3 to 18 months.
 The feedback from the moms watching the seminar was great and Andalusia Speech was asked to provide a summary and links to toys/books used during the sessions, so here we go!

-An intro to us: Andalusia Speech is offering virtual speech therapy assessments for all adults and children.
-When the pandemic ends, we will re-open our physical locations in Roncesvalles and the Beaches in Toronto, but we will continue to offer online therapy as we have for two years.
-For those at home now, we can help with the following assessments or therapy:
+An intro to us: Andalusia Speech offers in-person and virtual speech therapy assessments for all adults and children.
+We have a clinic in Roncesvalles and a second clinic in the Beaches in Toronto, and have offered online therapy for the past two years.
+We can help with the following areas: